SebastiendOrnano/coop_pg/README.md

 -   paste the files and folder from  COOP_pg folder into` /var/www/coop`

+-   fetch the last release of sqlpage.bin at https://github.com/sqlpage/SQLPage/releases n paste it in the folder /var/www/coop/sqlpage

 -   restore coop database from the dump file located at` /var/www/coop/a_install/dump-coop-*******.sql ;` the dump comes with few data which are necessary to use COOP : users accounts, list of choices...(*You may have to adjust the beginning of the file about the users and roles*)

 -   modify the json file located at `/var/www/coop/sqlpage/sqlpage.json` to setup the password in